 16. Bring Your Own Snacks

-17. Scan the Orange County Entertainment Book
+17. Scan the Entertainment Book

 18. Bring Your Own Autograph Book and Pen

-Remember it’s not actually the book that the kids will (hopefully) care about.
+Remember, it’s not actually the book that the kids will (hopefully) care about.
 It’s the princess or character encounter and how special they feel while the book is being signed.

-19. Get MaxPass for Free PhotoPass Photos
+19. Get Disney Genie+ for Free Photopass Downloads

-Even if you are visiting Disneyland on a budget, I would still encourage you to consider upgrading your ticket to include Disney MaxPass, especially on peak (or higher tier) days.
-Or, if you don’t want to buy MaxPass but do love the photos taken Disney photographers, buy MaxPass for at least one person in your group.
-A great MaxPass perk is free, unlimited PhotoPass downloads for your personal albums and quick social media sharing.
-So, if you would have otherwise purchased a few PhotoPass downloads then MaxPass will actually save you money here.
+Even if you are visiting Disneyland on a budget, I would still encourage you to consider upgrading your ticket to include Disney Genie+, especially on peak (or higher tier) days.
+Or, if you don’t want to buy Disney Genie+ but do love the photos taken Disney photographers, buy Genie_ for at least one person in your group.

-20. Use Your Camera at PhotoPass Stations
+20. Use Your Camera at Photopass Stations

 22. Keep an Eye Out for Disney Gift Card Savings

 Occasionally, one can find opportunities to purchase Disney gift cards at less than retail value.
-One such strategy is to use a Target RedCard which saves 5% off of purchases at Target.
+One such strategy is to use a Target RedCard, which saves 5% off of purchases at Target.
 And, Target sells Disney and other gift cards.

 23. Look for Credit Card Benefits and Deals

 The best card for Disney enthusiasts is the Chase Disney Premier Visa.
-Cardholders earn reward dollars that are usable at Disneyland and receive 10% off on shopping or dining when using the card in the park.
+Cardholders earn reward dollars that are usable at Disneyland and receive discounts on shopping or dining when using the card in the park.
 The card also entitles holders to special character meet-and-greets and other perks that help those visiting Disneyland on a budget.

 24. Set a Budget for Souvenirs

 Consider giving your kids a budget for souvenirs before you go.
 You may also then give each of them their own Disney gift cards in that amount.
 Then, when the card zeros out, that’s it.
-This way you are also managing their expectations for what they can purchase well in advance.
+This way, you are also managing their expectations for what they can purchase well in advance.

 25. Don’t Forget Your Power Bank

 All-day use of the Disneyland app can drain smartphone battery life.
 While you can pick up handy FuelRod battery chargers around the park, you can avoid this extra expense by bringing your own portable charger.
-If you need ideas, this is my favorite power bank (which I forgot during a recent Disneyland trip so I had to purchase another FuelRod).
+If you need ideas, this is currently my favorite power bank (which I forgot during a recent Disneyland trip so I had to purchase another FuelRod).